Kostia06/ILN/README.md

-# KOS
+# ILN
-  This is the first version of the KOS programming langauge
+  This is the first version of the ILN programming langauge
 # ABOUT
   1. Python and Javascript syntax based
   2. Block based, meaning uses space to indetify different parts of code